Understanding Network Nodes¶

 The passive method can collect information without affecting the node through the information contained in the packets periodically generated by the node, such as DHCP, NetBIOS, UPNP, and mDNS.
 The policy server can also gather node information like IP address, and connected SSID through RADIUS accounting.

 In the active method, the network sensor first checks the service provided by the node through the port scan, and collects the information through the request according to each service.
 For example, if a node provides an HTTP service over the TCP 80 port, the sensor can request the top-level page to obtain information.

 The information that is actively collected can set the target item and the collection period.
-For more information, see Gathering Options
+For more information, see Configure Collecting Networks and Node information